-Denotes furthest point on the exterior of the building as measured along the path of firefighter travel around the exterior of the building
+Denotes furthest point on the exterior of the building as measured along the path of firefighter travel around the exterior of the building.

-(Example) Assume that the parking lot is not accessible to fire apparatus due to the turning radii and fire lane widths less than the required minimums:
+Example: Assume that the parking lot is not accessible to fire apparatus due to the turning radii and fire lane widths less than the required minimums.

-- All portions of building "A" are within 150' of the public road as measured along the path of firefighter travel. - Building "B" is not accessible; the presence of a fence enclosure forces firefighters to backtrack once they pass through the gate, increasing their travel distance beyond 150'. - a.
-On-site fire apparatus access roadways or a change in the location of the gate would be necessary to provide access to Building "B." - Building "C" is also accessible despite the obstruction posed by the raised planter.
+- All portions of building "A" are within 150' of the public road as measured along the path of firefighter travel. - Building "B" is not accessible; the presence of a fence enclosure forces firefighters to backtrack once they pass through the gate, increasing their travel distance beyond 150'. - On-site fire apparatus access roadways or a change in the location of the gate would be necessary to provide access to Building "B." - Building "C" is also accessible despite the obstruction posed by the raised planter.

-Note: It still may be necessary to enter property even though this example is for in accessibility.
-Situations such high traffic flow of the facing street, may warrant staging of Emergency responder equipment on site to provide added safety off the roadway.
+Note: It may be necessary to enter the property even though this example is for inaccessibility.
+Situations such as high traffic flow of the facing street, may warrant staging of emergency responder equipment onsite to provide added safety off the roadway.
 Additional measures may be necessary for access as deemed by the Fire Code Official.

-C.01 - Emergency Fire Access: Roadways, Fire Lanes, Gates, and Barriers Page 2 of 14

 - When required by the Fire Code Official, approved signage or other approved notices shall be provided and maintained for emergency access roads to identify such roads and prohibit obstruction thereof or both.
-Signs or notices shall be maintained in a clean and legible condition at all times and to be replaced or repaired when necessary to provide adequate visibility. - 2.
+Signs or notices shall be always maintained in a clean and legible condition and to be replaced or repaired when necessary to provide adequate visibility. - 2.
 Widths are to be measured from top of the face of the curb on streets with curb and gutter, from flowline-to-flowline on streets with rolled curbs.
-Flowline is the lowest continuous elevation of a rolled street curb defined by the path traced by a particle in a moving body of water at the bottom of the rolled curb. (see page 7 for detail) - These dimensions are for straight roadways only; apparatus turning radius requirements must also be met. - For new developments with public fire access roadways, the minimum width of the street shall be 36 feet, with parking allowed on both sides. - For new developments with private fire access roadways, the minimum width of the street shall be 32 feet, with parking allowed on one side.
-The minimum width for parking on two sides of the street is 36 feet.
-(As referenced in Council Policy L-4) - For existing fire access roadways, the minimum street width shall be 20 feet, with no parking on either side.
+Flowline is the lowest continuous elevation of a rolled street curb defined by the path traced by a particle in a moving body of water at the bottom of the rolled curb.

+These dimensions are for straight roadways only.
+Apparatus turning radius requirements must also be met.
+Details are located on pages 5-7.

+- Fire Access The minimum street width shall be 20 feet, with no parking on either side.
 The width shall be increased to 26 feet within 30 feet of a hydrant, no vehicle parking allowed.
 Parking on one side is permitted for streets that are a minimum of 28 feet wide.
+Parking on both sides of a street is permitted for streets that are a minimum of 36 feet wide. - City of Newport Beach Council Policy Manual L-4 Private Streets The minimum width of the street shall be 32 feet, with parking allowed on one side.
+The minimum width for parking on two sides of the street is 36 feet. - Fire Access Roadway The minimum width of the street shall be 36 feet, with parking allowed on both sides.

-Parking on both sides of a street is permitted for streets that are a minimum of 36 feet wide. - Access roads shall have an unobstructed vertical clearance of not less than 13'6". - 3.
-Roads must be constructed of a material that provides an all-weather driving surface and capable of supporting 72,000 pounds imposed load for fire apparatus and truck outrigger loads of 75 pounds per square inch over a two-foot area.
-Calculations stamped and signed by a Registered Professional Engineer (RPE) shall certify that the proposed surface meets the criteria of an all-weather driving surface and is capable of withstanding the weight of 72,000 pounds. - 4.
-The gradient for access roads shall not exceed 10%. - 5.
-Speed bumps are prohibited.
+Fire apparatus access roads shall have an unobstructed vertical clearance of not less than 13 feet 6 inches.

+- 3. Roads must be constructed of a material that provides an all-weather driving surface and capable of supporting 72,000 pounds-imposed loads for fire apparatus and truck outrigger loads of 75 pounds per square inch over a two-foot area.
+Calculations stamped and signed by a Registered Professional Engineer (RPE) shall certify that the proposed surface meets the criteria of an all-weather driving surface and can withstand the weight of 72,000 pounds. - 4.
+The gradient for access roads shall not exceed 10%.